 “I think as long as people are eating nicely, we don’t hear any noise, you can keep the food on your plate and it doesn’t roll off onto the table and down your shirt,” Hanson says, it ought to suffice, including that there are larger issues in life to fear about.

-The most vital factor Hanson tells his college students to bear in mind is to maintain their cutlery correctly and to solely start consuming when everyone seems to be seated and has their meals in entrance of them.
+The most essential factor Hanson tells his college students to bear in mind is to maintain their cutlery correctly and to solely start consuming when everyone seems to be seated and has their meals in entrance of them.

 Strachwitz places it extra merely nonetheless: “The essence of good etiquette, wherever you are, is care and consideration of others.”